Today I’ve got something often overlooked but extremely important to share.

 Your body wants to sleep at night, and your heart rate slows in the evening.

-Listen to your body and sleep at night unless you have the guard.
+Listen to your body and sleep at night unless you have a guard.

-The circadian rhythm developed over many generations of life to make you sleepy during the night and awake during the day.
+The circadian rhythm, which developed over many generations of life, makes you sleepy at night and awake during the day.

 The lightbulb has allowed us to work through the night for less than 200 years.